jvalue/jayvee/rfc/0008-builtin-blocktypes/README.md

 ## Summary

-Blocktypes that are built into the language are declared syntactically by denoting IO types and their properties.
+Blocktypes that are built into the language are declared syntactically by denoting their inputs, outputs and properties.
-This change does not change the semantics, but it can serve as a foundation for composite block types in an upcoming RFC.
+This change does not alter any semantics, but it can serve as a foundation for composite block types in an upcoming RFC.

 ## Motivation

 Currently, all blocktypes only exist implicitly in the language.
 To make their definition more explicit, we should support the declaration of builtin blocktypes (i.e. blocktypes that are built into the language).
-This allows users to look up IO types and properties without having to open the documentation pages.
+This allows users to look up inputs, outputs and properties without having to look at the documentation.

 ## Explanation